About BFA and the Financial Diaries

 The Financial Diaries began with research into the lives of poor households in South Africa, Bangladesh and India.
 These insights were captured in The Portfolios of the Poor by Daryl Collins, Jonathan Morduch, Stuart Rutherford, and Orlanda Ruthven, published in 2009.
 At the time, the Financial Diaries was an innovative methodology, and the tool continues to be a unique way to obtain multi-dimensional qualitative and quantitative data on the lives of low-income households.
 Since this unprecedented three-country study, the Financial Diaries has increased in popularity as a research method.

-Bankable Frontier Associates (BFA) has since executed several Financial Diaries projects in nine different countries.
+BFA has since executed several Financial Diaries projects in nine different countries.
 These projects include:

 - South Africa and India in 2012-13 under the Gateway Financial Innovation for Savings (GAFIS) project funded by the Bill & Melinda Gates Foundation;